-Timing a Triathlon race is very easy and affordable when using RaceGorilla. a triathlon takes a long time and both coaches and supporters like to receive fast and regular updates of the split times.
+Timing a Triathlon race is easy and affordable using RaceGorilla.
+A triathlon takes a long time and both coaches and supporters like to receive fast and regular updates of the split times.
 Timing a triathlon race with RaceGorilla, is very affordable even at club level.
 Adding splits does not add to the costs of timing, like when using chip timing.

 Especially at the finish, the athletes arrive running mostly individual, so there will be no problem keeping up with the manual timing process.
 Still if things get busy, the workload can be divided among multiple timers, as the app is constantly synchronized via the cloud server.